-Based on what I’ve seen the supply of Manipuri singing bowls that style of bowl in Nepal is close to played out.
-Quality Manipuri singing bowls are simply not coming out of the countryside in much quantity anymore and the larger double thickness examples that were the staple in the 80s are quite rare.
+Based on what I’ve seen the supply of Manipuri singing bowls, that style in both Nepal and India is close to played out.
+Quality Manipuri singing bowls are coming out of the countryside in a trickle and the larger double thickness examples that were the staple in the 80s are quite rare.
 The most common singing bowl now is the straight sided Thadobati.
 Those, too have changed in character over the years.
 Extra thick Thadobati singing bowls, ones that can be reasonably dated as hundreds of years old are also much less abundant than in the past.
 Mani style bowls, always rare have changed over the years.
 Very broad rims, the oldest style, used to be common, now they are maybe 10% of what is in the marketplace.

 The one truth we all know — anything that is valued globally, value increases globally.
 What this says to me is that there is a window of opportunity in singing bowls and at some point that window will close.
 It was the perception of this window that moved me to create BestSingingBowls.com.

 Spectacular Jambati and thinner Thadobati singing bowls are still abundant but nobody knows how long this supply will last.
 Limited amounts of singing bowls that used to be common are available but prices are up and high quality harder to find.

 One interesting question is why are these singing bowls being sold if they have been in families for generations.
 The short answer is these bowls are now being used for very mundane purposes, eating, cooking, carrying and storage, and modern alternatives from stainless steel to Tupperware are better suited to those tasks than heavy more easily breakable brass.
 Villagers are happy to get cash in hand for old bowls and plates to purchase better performing modern replacements, which changes the landscape relative to the history of singing bowls.

 From a Western perspective, these singing bowls are part of the cultural heritage of Nepal, in Nepal, they are regarded as old and impractical (except by dealers who understand their export value).